Coherence and one-relator products of locally indicable groups: The torsion-free case and the Betti number property

-{\em Proof of Theorem \ref{BettiBound}.} Let $K$ be a finitely generated subgroup of $\pi_1(Y)$.
+\begin{pfof}{Theorem \ref{BettiBound}} Let $K$ be a finitely generated subgroup of $\pi_1(Y)$.
 Suppose that $K$ has first Betti number $m$ and second Betti number $\beta_2(K)\ge n:=m+F(m-1)$.
 Suppose that $K$ can be generated by $d$ elements (where of course $d\ge m$).
 We will show that $K=1$, from which the assertion of the Theorem follows.

 We can construct an epimorphism $\widehat{K}\to K$ for some group $\widehat{K}$ which has first Betti number $m$ and possesses a $d$-generator, $(d-m)$-relator presentation $\mathcal{P}$.
 Let $F$ be the free group on these $d$ generators, and $\mathcal R$ the kernel of the epimorphism $F\twoheadrightarrow\widehat{K}\twoheadrightarrow K$.
 Then we can choose relations $r_1,\dots,r_n\in \mathcal{R}\cap [F,F]$ which are linearly independent in and add them to the presentation $\mathcal{P}$ to get a new presentation $\mathcal{P}'$ of a group $K'$, also admitting an epimorphism to $K$.